On arithmetic progressions on Edwards curves: Arithmetic-Algebraic-Geometric translation.

 where $X_3=X_i$, $X_4=X_j$ and $b_2=a_1$, $b_3=a_i$, $b_4=a_j$.
-Then we have five quotients of genus one such that each one is the intersection of two quadric surfaces in $\bP^3$.
-Any elliptic curve $E_{(k)}$ consists of removing the variables $X_k$ from the previous system of equations.
-We display the Weierstrass model of those elliptic curves together a (in general) non-torsion point on it:
+Then we have five quotients of genus one such that each of them is the intersection of two quadric surfaces in $\bP^3$.
+Any elliptic curve $E_{(k)}$ has equations consisting of removing the variable $X_k$ from the previous system of equations.
+We display the Weierstrass model for those elliptic curves together with a (in general) non-torsion point on it: